datacommonsorg/docsite/custom_dc/custom_data.md

 ### Configure custom directories

-If you are using a directory other than `custom_dc/sample` to store your CSV files, edit the `env.list` file as follows:
+Edit the `env.list` file as follows:
 - Set the `OUTPUT_DIR` variable to the directory where your input files are stored.
 The load step will create a `datacommons` subdirectory under this directory.

 ### Start the Docker container with local custom data {#docker-data}